kowalcj0/gee/README.md

             |
             \results

-Report file name will start with the Datetime when test was run: %Y-%m-%d_-_%H-%M-report.html
+Report file name is configurable.
+By default script will use:
+`${DATETIME}-report.html` where ${DATETIME} is the current datetime taken on script start.
+Datetime pattern is `%Y-%m-%d_-_%H-%M` so an example report filename will be:
 * ie: 2013-06-13_-_09-56-report.html

+btw.
+If you plan to run this script on Jenkins, then it's worth setting the report name (cfg variable name is: cfgHtmlReportFilename) to something like index.html Then it's easy to point at a fixed filename when using plugins like [HTML Publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin)

+## Handy Jenkins Plugins
+A list of Jenkins plugins I found quite handy when working with it.
+* [ANSIColor](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin) for coloring console log :)
+* [Plot Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin) can be used to plot performance trends from a CSV,XML,Properties files.
+I only use it with the aggregate CSV result files that are generated by the Gee/JMeter-EC2 script.
+* [HTML Publisher Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin) will publish HTML reports generated by Gee/JMeter-EC2 script
+* [Locks and Latches plugin](https://wiki.jenkins-ci.org/display/JENKINS/Locks+and+Latches+plugin) prevents builds from running simultanously on the same load generators
+* [Performance Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin) will generate a performance trend from a JMeter XML result files.
+Can be a real overkill to your Jenkins instance when these XML files are big!!!!
+* [Site Monitor](https://wiki.jenkins-ci.org/display/JENKINS/SiteMonitor+Plugin) I'm using it to check it tested environment is up and running.

 ## How to generate graphs from long test runs

 By default jmeter-ec2 script will generate graphs using 1920x1200px resolution.
-In case you need to process result files from very long test runs, you can use analyzeZippedResults.sh script for this purpose.
+In case you need to create a report from a very long test, and you want to change the default graph resolution, then you can use `analyzeZippedResults.sh` script for this purpose.

+Here's an example usage:
 ```bash
     FILES="path/to/a/folder/with/result/files/file_name_pattern_with_an_asterisk-*.zip" WIDTH=20000 HEIGHT=1080 ./analyzeZippedResults.sh
 ```